placeofexit/placeofexit.github.io/_posts/2016-12-09-the-philosophers-zombie.md

 "When we speak of what it is *like* to behold the green of the apple, it is simply to say that <!-- to behold --> the green of the apple is something to us, and not nothing."

 "Ah, thank you for enlightening me, your humble creation!
-Might you just entertain me a moment, and consider together whether this technical meaning you have cited is in fact a second, separate meaning of the term <!--inhabiting the same word by an unfortunate coincidence, as two minds in one body--> or whether this meaning in fact derives from and follows behind the first.
-I will try to do this without creating any technical meanings of my own, and further confusing the whole affair!
+Might you just entertain me a moment, and consider together whether this technical meaning you have cited is in fact a second, separate meaning of the term <!--inhabiting the same word by an unfortunate coincidence, as two minds in one body--> or whether this meaning in fact derives from and follows behind the first. <!-- I will try to do this without creating any technical meanings of my own, and further confusing the whole affair! --> I hope you will forgive me if I attempt this with my own simple vocabulary, for I have not been long enough in this world to master the *technique*of technical meanings."

 "Let me ask you this: if something is familiar to some, this means that it can *become* familiar to others, yes?"